FLOSSBoxIN/FeedMe/doc/en/patches_2.x.md

 # 2.2 2016-2-15
 - Support auto theme change (settings - ui).
 If using Light or Paper theme, auto change to Dark theme when before 6 am or after 18 pm.
-- Add more actions for double tap in article page.
+- Add more actions for double touch in article page.
 - Tap action bar title to back to top for list and article page.
 - Read and unstarred item title shows a lighter color.
 - Improve setting page.